sparkflows/fire-tools/kubernetes/deployment-with-h2db/README.md

 # Notes

-Make sure to have backup of db (firedb) available on mounted path.
+Update Sparkflows Image based on release, which would be shared by Sparkflows and copy the db(firedb) available on mounted path.